rubenlagus/TelegramBots/TelegramBots.wiki/abilities/Bot-Testing.md

 ## MessageSender Interface
 All ability bots declare two utility objects.
 ### The Sender Object
-The sender object is an implementation of the [MessageSender](../../telegrambots-abilities/src/main/java/org/telegram/abilitybots/api/sender/MessageSender.java) interface.
+The `sender` object is an implementation of the [MessageSender](../../telegrambots-abilities/src/main/java/org/telegram/abilitybots/api/sender/MessageSender.java) interface.
 The interface mirrors all the bot sending methods.
 A user can supply his own MessageSender, but the AbilityBot module specifies a [DefaultSender](../../telegrambots-abilities/src/main/java/org/telegram/abilitybots/api/sender/DefaultSender.java) As you might guess, the default sender is simply a proxy for the bot API methods.

+### The Silent Object
+The `silent` object is exactly like the sender object, but silent.
+Its methods return `Optional<T>`.
+On exception, it will be an empty optional.
+The sender object is provided to reduce verboseness of the code (reducing try-catch blocks with something more elegant).
  ## AbilityBot Testing
  Let's suppose that you have an ability that says "Hello World!" declared as such:
  ```java